c-rizz/lr_gym/README.md

 * The environment controllers, derived from EnvironmentController define the low-level, interfacing with the simulators or with the real world.

-This is not possible for all cases, but environment contreollers are meant to be interchangeable.
+This is not possible for all cases, but environment controllers are meant to be interchangeable.
 This can allow to implement an environment at a high abstraction level and run it without changes on different simulators, or even in the real world.
 An example of this is the HopperEnv environment, which can run in both Gazebo and PyBullet.